AGRINFO AGRINFO logo

 Pesticides containing biological active substances

 The European Commission has adopted new rules to facilitate the approval of microorganisms for use as active substances in plant protection products.
 The aim is to simplify the risk assessment of microorganisms and bring them to the EU market more quickly.
-This will increase the availability of, and access to, biological plant protection products, in line with the Farm to Fork Strategy objective of reducing dependency on chemical pesticides.
+This will increase access to biological plant protection products, in line with the Farm to Fork Strategy objective of reducing dependency on chemical pesticides.
 The more rapid development of this technology in Europe could accelerate the availability of non-chemical options in non-EU countries.

 Food safety